-SIBI OR SIWI 1 (NORTHERN SIND)-DURRÁNI HEROISM -THE DYKE OF AROR-SENTIMENT.
+SIBI OR SIWI (NORTHERN SIND)-DURRÁNI HEROISM -THE DYKE OF AROR-SENTIMENT.

-THESE few pages will contain an account of what you did not see, Mr. John Bull.
+These few pages will contain an account of what you did not see, Mr. John Bull.
 We have well-nigh exhausted the deformities and the beauties of Young Egypt: nothing remains but second-rate copies of what you have already condemned and admired.
-Besides, this is April, essentially a feverish month, a mixture, like that ferocious Trieste climate, of winter Spring never smiled upon these reand summer. gions, and though the year 1876 has hitherto been exceptionally fine and cool, we must hourly expect, at the change of wind to the south, tepid, muggy mornings and evenings; torrid, sunburnt noons, Khamsins or Simums, and grand displays of Sind "devils" and dust-storms.
+Besides, this is April, essentially a feverish month, a mixture, like that ferocious Trieste climate, of winter and summer.
+Spring never smiled upon these regions, and though the year 1876 has hitherto been exceptionally fine and cool, we must hourly expect, at the change of wind to the south, tepid, muggy mornings and evenings; torrid, sunburnt noons, Khamsíns or Simúms, and grand displays of Sind "devils" and dust-storms.
 To these circumstances, sir, you owe your escape from many a long uninteresting ride.